irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgRespondService"></a>

 ### MsgRespondService
-MsgRespondService defines an SDK message to respond a service request.
+MsgRespondService defines an SDK message to respond a service request

 | Field | Type | Label | Description |